A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 family of 11, a daughter of the late Mr. and Mrs. Frank Deschane.

-Before her marriage she was Miss Annie Marilda Deschane and was born in the Erinsville
+Before her marriage she was Miss Annie Marilda Deschane and was born in the Erinsville district about 71

-where she attended school and 49 years ago was united in marriage to Luke
+school and 49 years ago was united in marriage to Luke Young at the Anglican

-Young at the Anglican Church, Tamworth.
-For more than 17 years, Mr. and Mrs.
+Church, Tamworth.
+For more than 17 years, Mr. and Mrs. Young resided near

-well as in other organizations including the Women’s Auxiliary and the
+including the Women’s Auxiliary and the Woman’s Guild.
+She took a keen interest

-assist in every good cause.
+in church work and was always ready to assist in every good cause.
 Mr. and Mrs.

 Young had a family of five, all of whom have passed away.
 A daughter, Mrs.

 Rae Richmond, died two years ago.
 Two brothers, Joseph and David Deschane, predeceased her as well as six sisters.
-Besides Mr. Young,
+Besides Mr.

-there are two sisters, Mrs. O’Neil, Newcastle, who has been with Mrs. Young
+Young, there are two sisters, Mrs. O’Neil, Newcastle, who has been with Mrs.

-for several weeks and Mrs. George Grass, Napanee. |
+Young for several weeks and Mrs. George Grass, Napanee. | Apr

 3 1940 Napanee